"The Official Organization for All Indiana Beekeepers"

 Swarms are more prevalent in the Spring; however, anytime a hive is overcrowded they may swarm.
 What's the difference between a swarm and a cut out or trap out?
+See a short explanation below.
 If you need to find someone interested in removing swarms check out the Swarm Call List link below.
 If you have bees in a structure, check out the Cut Out List link below.

-Swarms - a cluster of bees that have landed on a temporarily location, usually a tree limb or fence.
+Swarms - a cluster of bees that have landed on a temporary location, usually a tree limb or fence.

 Cut outs - hive of bees are in a structure; home, garage, etc.

-Here is a Swarm Call List of Indiana Beekeepers Association by county along with name and contact numbers.
+Here is a Cut Out List of beekeepers in the The Beekeepers of Indiana that will do cut outs.
+The List is by county along with name and contact numbers.

 Would you like to know where you can buy honey in your local area?
 Click on 'Local Honey' or check out the 'Local Honey' page under 'Services'.

-You can renew your membership or join the Indiana Beekeepers Association (IBA) using PayPal as well as continue to mail them in.
+You can renew your membership or join The Beekeepers of Indiana (TBoI) using PayPal as well as continue to mail them in.
 If you'd like to mail them, please note the address for sending in your dues.

 7784 N. Sanctuary Lane